Formalise your knowledge and update your business and systems analysis skills through UCT’s industry demand led qualifications.

 - Project Management in the IT Industry‚ including a new mindset for project managers in the field.

-- Then will conclude‚ on key IS topics that include Research‚ Reflective Practice‚ as well as the tradition of design in Information Systems
+- Key IS topics that include Research‚ Reflective Practice‚ as well as the tradition of design in Information Systems

 - Academic writing assignments - 15%